George Fox: Return to the Midlands

-After nearly a year of travelling, Fox returned to his family in Drayton, probably in 1645, the year of the decisive Battle of Naseby, his spiritual despondency still unresolved.
-He returned out of concern for his parents, fearing they were anxious for his safety amid the turmoil of the Civil War.
+After nearly a year of travelling, Fox returned to his family in Drayton, probably in 1645, his spiritual despondency still unresolved.
+He had received word in London that his parents were worried for his safety amid the Civil War, returning around the time of the brutal Siege and Sack of Leicester (31 May 1645), the county town of his native Leicestershire, and the conclusive Parliamentary victory at the Battle of Naseby (14 June 1645), in neighbouring Northamptonshire.
 His family urged him to marry, while others advised him to enlist with the Roundheads.
-Dissatisfied with either prospect, he instead spent several months lodging with a Puritan cleric in Coventry, about 10 miles south of Drayton.
-He mentions encounters with many "tender people" (i.e. those open to true religious experience) and must have witnessed firsthand the impact of the Puritan revolution that was reshaping religious life in most Parliamentarian towns across England.
-After this, he returned to reside at Drayton.
+Dissatisfied with either prospect, he instead spent a short period lodging with a Puritan cleric in Coventry, about 10 miles south of Drayton.
+Coventry was then a leading centre of Calvinism, considered a "second Geneva", and Fox must have witnessed at first hand the impact of the Presbyterian revolution that was reshaping religious life in most Parliamentarian towns across England.
+In spite of the city's staunch Calvinism, he mentions encounters with many "tender people" (i.e. those open to religious experience) in Coventry.
+After a few months, he returned to reside at Drayton for around one more year.
 During this time his spiritual despair deepened.
 The Journal speaks of deep melancholy, long bouts of solitary nocturnal walking, and a frantic search for advice.
-The local curate, Nathaniel Stephens, a Calvinist Presbyterian and an academic theologian in the scholastic tradition, at first did his best to minister to Fox with kindness, and they often visited one another.
+Nathaniel Stephens, Fox's parish priest since his early teens, a Calvinist Presbyterian and an academic theologian in the scholastic tradition, at first did his best to minister to him with kindness, and they often visited one another.
 Stephens considered Fox a gifted young man, but the two disagreed on many issues, and he later called Fox mad and spoke against him.